Research at the WCHN

 FACILITY Application Evaluation Form (Please note - from March 2013 the OGTR have issued new guidelines for Certification of a Physical Containment Level 2.
 Version 3.2 effective 1 March 2013 ).

 Please contact the IBC Executive Officer on 8161 6390 if you have any queries when completing the above forms.
-If necessary your query may be directed to an appropriate member of the Institutional Biosafety Committee.
+Refer to Research Secretariat page for e-mail contact details.

 Responsibility of Department Heads